Skip to content

 Categories

 Use categories when some checks are expensive or optional.
-The default document validator can then run subsets depending on the current context.
+The built-in category names include fast, slow, and built-in.

 Practical advice

-• attach diagnostics to the smallest useful AST node or property
+• Attach diagnostics to the smallest useful AST node or property.

-• keep individual checks focused on one rule
+• Keep individual checks focused on one rule.

-• use document-level preparation if several checks need shared precomputed data
+• Use document-level preparation if several checks need shared precomputed data.

-• start with fast checks first and add heavy semantic analysis later
+• Start with fast checks first and add heavy semantic analysis later.